 The 4 key reasons why your home needs central heating.

 With so many systems to choose from it can be tricky trying to figure out which option suits you best.

 We not only know the ins and outs of how to install an efficient heating system, we also know the pros and cons of each one.
 Meaning you'll be sure to get the best heating system for your home, lifestyle and budget.
-The boys at are experts at both retrofits and new installs.
+Our team are experts at both retrofits and new installs.

 We've explained a little of the basics of the most common heating systems below.

 Warm-water radiator central heating is a fast and effective way to heat your home quickly.
 These systems allow you to individually control the temperature of each room in your home.
 Radiators heat from a lower level, meaning that the objects around them feel the warmth sooner, as opposed to convection heaters that heat the air, which immediately rises to the ceiling, then layers down until the heat reaches your level.
 In addition, a natural convection effect occurs with heating radiators.
 This means that you’ll not only enjoy the benefits of radiant heat, but you’ll also get a double shot of heat from naturally occurring convection heat.

 If you are looking for the ultimate in home comfort, a warm-water in-floor central heating system is the best heating option for you.
 These systems consistently deliver heat throughout your whole home and warm you from the feet up.
 Radiant heat warms objects directly without heating the surrounding air, thus avoiding the dry air associated with other types of central heating.

 We have a range of proven central heating sources for your home - wood boilers, wood cookers and freestanding fires (boiler type), wood gasification boilers, diesel boilers, and air to water heat pumps.